alphagov/govuk-import-export-prototype/guide/use-trade-preferences-import-export/when-you-can-use-trade-preferences.markdown

 Check the [Trade Tariff](https://govuk-import-export.herokuapp.com/start/trade-tariff.html) to find out if there’s a trade preference agreement with the country you’re trading with.

 Contact the [Tariff Classification Service](/government/organisations/hm-revenue-customs/contact/tariff-classification-service) if you’re unsure how to classify your goods.

-You can [apply to use a simplified procedure](/guide/use-trade-preferences-import-export/help-for-regular-exporters.html) if you’re a regular exporter.